 The Königlicher Hirschgarten in the west of Munich.

 If you have a whole day to spare, after a lunch break you can continue on to Hellabrunn Zoo – one of the most animal-rich zoos in Europe.
 The zoo has a lot to offer, especially for little guests: a petting enclosure with pygmy goats, two playgrounds and the Hellabrunn Children's Land.

 If you are already in Thalkirchen, you can take a walk along the Isar river.
 It takes an hour to walk from the city centre to the Glockenbach district.
 If you don't feel like walking, take the little ones to the Flaucher – a great adventure and swimming paradise in summer!

-In Munich, a visit to the Olympic Park is an absolute must.
+In Munich, a visit to the Olympiapark (Olympic Park) is an absolute must.
 Fascinating for young and old are the architecture of the stadium of the 1972 Summer Olympics and the many green spaces.
 These are the most popular sights and leisure tips for families in the Olympic Park:

-Exciting ascent of the Olympic Tower: the Olympic Tower is Munich's tallest building and offers the best views over the city all the way to the Alps.
-During a family-friendly guided tour, the Münchner Kindl himself tells stories about the Olympic Games and what there is to see.
+Exciting ascent of the Olympiaturm (Olympic Tower): the Olympic Tower is Munich's tallest building and offers the best views over the city all the way to the Alps.
+On a guided pedicab tour you will learn exciting stories about the Olympic Games and what there is to see.

-Ride on the park railway: The ride departs every 30 minutes from the Olympic Lake in front of the Olympic Tower and from BMW Welt.
+Ride on the park railway: The ride departs every 30 minutes from the Olympiasee (Olympic Lake) in front of the Olympic Tower and from BMW Welt.
 Tickets are available from the driver.